Constitution and Bylaws

 Commission on Undergraduate Studies and Policies (CUSP)

 Charge: To study, formulate, and recommend to the Faculty Senate policies and procedures concerning undergraduate academic matters.
 Areas for consideration include library resources, admissions, academic progress, degree requirements, the Undergraduate Honor System and study environment, including approval of changes to the Undergraduate Honor Code; In-Honors programs, undergraduate curricular standards and expectations, advising, and instruction; student honors and awards; financial aid, scheduling, and registration.
+The commission also is responsible for conducting an annual review of the university academic catalog to ensure that it is in alignment with university policies and is otherwise accurate.
+Such reviews do not involve or require approval of any senate or University Council.
+Any policy changes determined to be necessary will be considered through the normal resolution approval process.

 Section 8.
 University Commissions